 Basic Science Program–satisfactory academic progress: Student academic progress is considered satisfactory if the student has passed all courses, course examinations, and shelf examinations within the allotted time frames.
 It is used for both academic assessment as well as financial aid eligibility.
 Taking a leave of absence or withdrawing from classes may negatively impact a student's satisfactory progress.
 A minimum GPA of 2.0 must be maintained for each semester, and a cumulative minimum GPA of 2.0 must be maintained throughout the academic program.
 Failure to do so will result in academic probation.
 A minimum of “C” is required in all courses.
 Students receiving an “F” in any course are eligible to repeat that course one time only.
 Failure to pass a repeated course with a grade of “C” or better is grounds for dismissal.
 The student must also have adhered to all UMHS rules and regulations and be current with all financial obligations.

-Clinical Science Program–satisfactory academic progress: Progress in the clinical science program is considered satisfactory if the student has passed the USMLE Step 1, Step 2 CK & CS and successfully completed all clinical rotations within the allotted time frames.
+Clinical Science Program–satisfactory academic progress: Progress in the clinical science program is considered satisfactory if the student has passed the USMLE Step 1, Step 2 CK & CS (the CS was discontinued in January 2021 – For 2021 and 2022 graduates, students must go through ECFMG Pathways 3 or 6 – TBD for 2023 and after) and successfully completed all clinical rotations within the allotted time frames.
 The student must also have adhered to all UMHS rules and regulations, and remained current with all financial obligations.

 All progressions, probation, dismissal, suspension and censure determination are made by the Dean of the Basic Science or Clinical Science Division based on receipt of verifiable information from the Registrar's Office, Promotions and Appeals Committee, Grievance Committee or any faculty.
 One of more of the following actions may be taken, as appropriate: